fatalwall/BuildEventTools/README.md

           -1    Unknown exception has occured
-          -2    Last argument ignored because an odd number of arguments passedast -3    An io exception occured while trying to read or write ini file -4    A file not found exception occured while trying to read ini file
+          -2    Last argument ignored because an odd number of arguments passedast -3    An io exception occured while trying to read or write ini file -4    A file, directory, drive not found exception occured -5	Unauthorized Access

         *************************************************************************